Luka-R-Lukacevic/prosperity2/README.md

 </details>
 <details>
-<summary><h2>round 1️⃣</h2></summary>
+<summary><h2>Round 1️⃣</h2></summary>

 In round 1, we had access to two symbols to trade: amethysts and starfruit.

-### amethysts 🔮
+### Amethysts
 Amethysts were fairly simple, as the fair price clearly never deviated from 10,000.
 As such, we wrote our algorithm to trade against bids above 10,000 and asks below 10,000.
 Besides taking orders, our algorithm also would market-make, placing bids and asks below and above 10,000, respectively, with a certain edge.
-Using our backtester, we gridsearched over several different values to find the most profitable edge to request.
-This worked well, getting us about 16k seashells over backtests

-However, through looking at backtest logs in our dashapp, we discovered that many profitable trades were prevented by our position limits, as we were unable to long or short more than 20 amethysts (and starfruit) at any given moment.
-To fix this issue, we implemented a strategy to clear our position–our algorithm would do 0 ev trades, if available, just to get our position closer to 0, so that we'd be able to do more positive ev trades later on.
-This strategy bumped our pnl up by about 3%.

-### starfruit ⭐
+### Starfruit

-Finding a good fair price for starfruit was tougher, as its price wasn't fixed–it would slowly randomwalk around.
+Finding a good fair price for starfruit was tougher, as its price wasn't fixed–it would randomly walk around.
 Nonetheless, we observed that the price was relatively stable locally.
 So we created a fair using a rolling average of the mid price over the last *n* timestamps, where *n* was a parameter which we could optimize over in backtests[^1].
 Market-making, taking, and clearing (the same strategies we did with amethysts) worked quite well around this fair value.

 However, using the mid price–even in averaging over it–didn't seem to be the best, as the mid price was noisy from market participants continually putting orders past mid (orders that we thought were good to fair and therefore ones that we wanted to trade against).
 Looking at the orderbook, we found out that, at all times, there was a market making bot quoting relatively large sizes on both sides, at prices that were unaffected by smaller participants[^2].
 Using this market maker's mid price as a fair turned out to be much less noisy and generated more pnl in backtests.